Meet Coach

 For 9th grade I was back in Killeen, Texas and anxious to get the hoops going, but..

-Had Wolff-Parkinson-White syndrome.
+Turns out I had Wolff-Parkinson-White syndrome.
 My diagnosis came after many standing blackouts during preseason practice, eventually I had to have something done about it.
 I underwent a moderate-minor heart procedure that forced me to miss my entire freshman season.

 My Mentality Was Beneath My Skill

 Objectively speaking, my skillset was where it needed to be for endless opportunity.
-I practiced..
+I practiced.

 Solo before school, team practice during school, team practice after school, and solo after team practice.
 Basketball was my life.
 100 shots, I had to make 100 shots.

-I didn’t speak up though.
-Quiet as a church mouse, just hoped my moment would fall out of the sky.
+Quiet as a church mouse, just hoped my moment would fall out of the sky like bird stool.

 This is a “go take it” world.